bucs110a0spring22/ch-4-lab-conniedeng303/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ < First I built functions that graphed sin,cos, and tan from degree -360 to 360.
+Then I built another function that drew the x and y axis.
+Finally, I built the window function, which set the background color and resized the graph.>

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 0 >

-Grace days remaining: < # >/5
+Grace days remaining: < 5 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ < None. >

 ## REFERENCES:
- < List any outside resources used >
+  I used this youtube video to figure out how to draw the sin graph. (https://www.youtube.com/watch?v=IX-V58JNdrI)

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ < None. >